edgio-docs/edgio-docs/src/guides/v7/security/dashboard.md

 ### Rate Limit Log Events {/*rate-limit-log-events*/}

-Select the [Rate Limit Events view](#rate-events-view) and then verify that the **Rate Limiting** tab is selected to filter the **Log Events** section to only display log events for rate limited requests.
+Select the [Rate Events view](#rate-events-view) and then verify that the **Rate Limiting** tab is selected to filter the **Log Events** section to only display log events for rate limited requests.
 The following summary is provided for each entry:
 -   **Timestamp:** Indicates the date and time (UTC) at which the request was screened.
 -   **Host:** Identifies the hostname requested by the client.
 -   **Action Type:** Indicates the [enforcement action](/guides/security/security_applications#enforcement) that was applied to the request.